abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

     }
 }
 ```

 <!--comic-->
 (Look at this piece of code!
 Doesn't this seem "unnatural"?)

 This will work, but, if you try to do the same in Haskell, for example, it would immediately tell you that you cannot ("`a` is a "rigid type variable" (also known as "Skolem variable" in other context)).
 Why is it so?
-There are some *technical reasons*, as runtime type checks like this one, add performance overhead, because they require the runtime to preserve type information for each value, after compilation, but there is also a strong *philosophical reason*:
+There are some *technical reasons*, as runtime type checks like this one, add performance overhead, because they require the runtime to preserve type information for each value, after compilation, but there is also a strong *philosophical reason*: a general function should work in a general way.
+And the generality of a function that checks the type of a value at runtime (and behaves differently for different types) is dubious at best.

-A general function should work in a general way.
-And the generality of a function that checks the type of a value at runtime (and behaves differently for different types) is dubious at best.Such function is like, (if we switch to the logic branch of the Curry-Howard isomorphism) proving a general statement, of the form "All $a$'s have a given property" by merely pointing out that the $a$s that are currently in existence happen to have it.
+Such function is like, (if we switch to the logic branch of the Curry-Howard isomorphism) proving a general statement, of the form "All $a$'s have a given property" by merely pointing out that the $a$s that are currently in existence happen to have it.
 Surely, even if valid in some contexts, such proofs are a very limited in terms of both scope and information they carry e.g. the assertion that all people who are sitted at the table next to you have brown hair doesn't tell you anything of substance, unless there is a deeper reason for it to be true.

 In other words, unnatural transformations wouldn't work in Haskell, simply because they are ... unnatural i.e. they do not follow the laws.

-By the way, in programming, this principle is called "parametricity" and the natural abstract functions are called "parametrically polymorphic" (whereas the others are called ad-hoc polymorphism).
+By the way, in programming, this principle is called "parametricity" and the natural abstract functions are called "parametrically polymorphic", whereas unnatural polymorphic functions are known as ad-hoc polymorphic.

 <!--
 {%endif%}